 After practising Yoga and meditation since my early 20s, I decided to become a Yoga teacher, learning from the source.
 I took my yoga teacher training in India in 2012.
 My master, Lalit Kumar, was initiated by Swami Veda Bharti the disciple of His Holiness Swami Rama of the Himalayas.

 My Yoga teaching style blends traditional Ashtanga Vinyasa Yoga, Hatha yoga with Iyengar alignment techniques.
 I also teach Yin Yoga and Meditation and Mindfulness.
 I place a strong focus on physical adjustments to improve alignment through a precise yet dynamic practice.

 My training in India included Anatomy and Physiology, Ayurveda, Pranayama, Yoga Asana, Meditation, Adjustments, Alignment, Modifications and Yoga philosophy.

 Yoga to me is an important tool to achieve physical and mental wellbeing.
 It’s more than just exercise.
 It’s about learning to meditate and concentrate in the present moment.
-It’s about having healthy habits and being kind with ourselves and others.
-Yoga is about harmony, internally an in our environment.
+It’s about having healthy habits and being kind to ourselves and others.
+Yoga is about harmony, internally and in our environment.